Frederik Meijer Gardens & Sculpture Park is an iconic tourist destination in Grand Rapids.

 When springtime hits, people flutter to Meijer Gardens to see the largest temporary butterfly exhibit in the nation, Butterflies are Blooming, which features over 7,000 butterflies from around the world.

-In summer and early fall, thousands of West Michiganders and visitors alike flock to Meijer Gardens’ amphitheater to see local, national, and international musicians take the stage during the summer concert series.
+In summer and early fall, West Michiganders and visitors alike head to Meijer Gardens’ amphitheater to see local, national, and international musicians take the stage during the summer concert series.

 But what about winter?
 You definitely don’t want to overlook this season as a time to see a different, but equally beautiful, side of Frederik Meijer Gardens & Sculpture Park.

 Whether you want to spend your time indoors or out, winter offers a variety of ways to make your visit memorable at this award-winning attraction.

 Even if it's below freezing outside, visit the tropics at Meijer Gardens' Tropical Conservatory.